visualboost/authentication/.docker/dev/README.md

   docker-compose up
 ````

 After the application starts successfully, the console will display: `HTTP: Listening on port 40900`.<br>

+### 3. Access application

-The application can be accessed at http://localhost:80.<br>
+The react application can be accessed at http://localhost:80.<br>
-By default, the backend application runs on port `40900`, and the MongoDB instance runs on port `40901`.
+The backend service runs on http://localhost/api.<br>
+The MongoDB instance runs on port `40901`.